 - 1 packet Jus roll, puff pastry sheet

-- Soak, wash and boil the lentils till tender.
+- Wash and boil the lentils until tender (about 20 minutes.
 Drain and set aside.

-- Meanwhile, finely chop onions, garlic, celery and leek.
+- Meanwhile, finely chop the onions, garlic, celery and leek.

 - Chop the mushroom and chestnuts into small dices.

-- In a pot heat the oil over a medium heat.
-Add the bay leaves, onion, garlic, celery and leek and sauté until soft.
-About five minutes.
+- In a pot, heat the oil over medium heat.
+Add the bay leaves, onion, garlic, celery and leek and sauté until soft—about 5 minutes.